I heard one of the best ever Blogging Success Stories at the Social Media Tourism Symposium. Lauren

 On the other hand, quitting my job to make way for opportunities meant that I needed an income.
-I started to tentatively broach the subject of payment when organisations approached me to take part in famils or media trips.
+I started to tentatively broach the subject of payment when organisations approached me to take part in family or media trips.
 I didn’t over-quote and I always include all content for social media use and sometimes joint copyright options.

-So technically I am being paid for my photography but in reality the attractiveness of my social media popularity is getting me the work.
+So technically I am being paid for my photography but the attractiveness of my social media popularity is getting me the work.
 Nobody dictates to me what I take photos of or what I post, I maintain 100% creative control over my photography and my Instagram account.

 Can you explain how a sponsored campaign works on Instagram and what kind of payment you get for that?